 Quality Care Costs Less

 Quality care costs less because doing it right the first time saves money.
 The use of standardized, evidence-based practices to assure appropriate, efficient care means better care and lower costs.

 The data are averages and do not represent the actual charges patients may be billed.
 Learn more about the pricing and quality at our facilities.

 Wisconsin is ranked among the best states in the nation based on health care quality.
-The Wisconsin Hospital Association explains why in its Wisconsin Health Care: Ahead of the Curve campaign.
+The Wisconsin Hospital Association explains why.